 “Proofs may aid in protecting, but not in initiating certainty..”
 A J Heschel

 In a world that worships at the altar of rational thought (the new “religion” of the moderns), Christians find themselves increasingly on the defensive.
 Apologetics is a tool we use to intellectually push back and assert the reasonableness of our faith.
 And yet, as with all tools, we must use them cognizant of their purposes and aware of their limits.
-I fear we have clearly forgotten this in how we value and use modern apologetics and have now fallen into the grave error of investing too much time and hope in this activity as a means of evangelism to the modern mind.
+I fear we have clearly forgotten this in how we value and use modern apologetics and have now fallen into the grave error of investing too much time and hope in this activity.

-Most of us in the Christian world today accept that apologetics is a sort of “admission ticket” to keeping the Christian (counter-) narrative at the table and engaged.
+Most of us in the Christian community today accept that apologetics is a sort of “admission ticket” to keeping the Christian (counter-) narrative at the table and engaged.
 However, since we feel that we have this “hammer”, it seems we think everything may indeed be a nail.
 My aim is to shake this assumption by arguing that we have taken modern popular apologetics and assumed that more of it must then be better – and so we now overuse it when most of our imagined audience for these efforts are unimpacted.
-I humbly offer this observation in spite of the fact that some of my colleagues and friends are heavily invested in the work of apologetics, and yet appear to have not noticed that the emperor may indeed be at least down to his socks and underwear (if not fully without clothes!).
+I humbly offer this observation in spite of the fact that some of my colleagues are heavily invested in the work of apologetics, and appear to have not noticed that the emperor may indeed be at least down to his socks and underwear (if not fully without clothes!).